-Pilates Equipment Exercises to Improve Torso Rotation
+Pilates Reformer Exercises to Improve Torso Rotation

 Last month we posted an article about using Pilates Mat exercises to help improve torso rotation for golfers.
-Now we continue to focus on torso rotation but will address the improvements using the Pilates Reformer and Cadillac rather than Mat work.
+Now we continue to focus on torso rotation but will address the improvements using the Pilates Reformer and Cadillac rather than mat work.
 Additionally, we offer these exercises (mat as well) for all clients involved in athletics of any sort.
 Of course Pilates in an excellent exercise choice for golfers but if you think about it, many other athletes utilize torso rotation.

 Watch a baseball player throw a ball – they rotate their upper body one way to prepare for the throw then rotate their torso around a stable lower body to bring the ball forward and eventually release it.
 How far would the ball go if the player didn’t wind up their torso and utilize elastic energy?
 It is likely that the ball wouldn’t go very far.
 The same rule applies for a football quarterback as well as a tennis player.
 It is impossible to get the stored energy necessary for a good throw or hit without winding the upper body around a stable lower body.